itential/itential-mcp/docs/tools.md

 ## Integrations (`integrations.py`)
 **Group Tags:** `integrations`

+- **get_integrations** - Get all integration instances from Itential Platform with optional model filtering
 - **get_integration_models** - Get all integration models from Itential Platform with OpenAPI specifications
 - **create_integration_model** - Create a new integration model from an OpenAPI specification with validation